 QR codes, per country, vary in usage statistics.

 In America, it is projected that more than 11 million households will scan QR codes by the end of this year

 China, on the other hand, which is one of the perfect demonstrations of the QR code hype in the world, records a whopping 1.65 trillion worth of transactions in the financial sector alone.

 Europe also estimated that 10.1 million QR codes will be used by the end of the year.

-6 example of innovative uses QR codes during the COVID-19 Pandemic
+6 examples of innovative uses of QR codes during the COVID-19 Pandemic

 This also goes to show how relevant QR codes are when it comes to contact tracing.